Donald Kochan is the Parker S. Kennedy Professor in Law at Chapman University Dale E. Fowler School of Law.

 Professor Kochan is an elected member of the American Law Institute (ALI); and, he was appointed by ALI in July 2016 to serve as an Adviser to the Restatement of the Law Fourth, Property project.
+Professor Kochan is a Nonresident Scholar at the Center for the Constitution at Georgetown University Law Center, where he was a Visiting Scholar in residence during Fall 2018.
+He is a member of the Editorial Board of the Journal of Legal Education.
 He has also been a Life Fellow of the American Bar Foundation (ABF) since his election to ABF in 2014.
 Professor Kochan received the 2014 Valerie Scudder Award from Chapman University, a merit-based award selected by peers in recognition of outstanding achievement in scholarship, teaching, and service, and one of the highest honors given to a faculty member at the University.

 Professor Kochan has testified before the U.S. Senate Committee on Agriculture, Nutrition and Forestry and before a special federal lands committee of the State of Idaho Legislature.
-He has presented his work at national legal conferences and at law schools domestic and foreign, including invitations in 2017 to speak at the ABA’s Real Property, Trust & Estates Section Spring Symposium on the “Professors Panel” and to speak at the ABA’s Section of Environment, Energy, and Resources Fall Conference panel on public lands.
+He has presented his work at national legal conferences and at law schools domestic and foreign, including to speak at the ABA’s Real Property, Trust & Estates Section 2017 and 2018 Spring Symposiums on the “Professors Panel” and to speak at the ABA’s Section of Environment, Energy, and Resources (SEER) 2017 Fall Conference.
 He has appeared on national and local radio and cable news broadcasts.
 Further, in addition to his scholarly publications, Professor Kochan has published opinion editorials in leading newspapers across the country, including in the Wall Street Journal, the L.A.
 Times, the Boston Globe, the Detroit News, and the Legal Times, among others.

 Beyond mentions in articles and books, Professor Kochan’s scholarship has received other notable attention, including being cited in a U.S. District Court opinion; cited and quoted at length in dozens of amicus briefs submitted to the U.S. Supreme Court and other federal and state courts; cited in testimony at the confirmation hearings of now-Justice Elena Kagan in 2010; and the direct subject of a question posed to Secretary of State Hillary Clinton at the 2011 State Department budget hearings; to name a few.
 One of his articles was selected as the June 2011 Article of the Month by the Institute for Law Teaching and Learning (ILTL).